A social media agent orchestrator is really a lock manager with good taste in what runs when.

 Pipeline locks

-One lock per launchd job. link-edit-reddit, dm-outreach-reddit, engage-twitter, audit-linkedin, and so on.
+One lock per launchd job. link-edit-reddit, dm-outreach-reddit, engage-twitter, audit-reddit-resurrect, and so on.
 Prevents a pipeline from overlapping with its own previous run.

 Stacking rule